What is FUTA?

 Those states are then called “credit reduction states” and can’t offer the full FUTA reduction.

-To see if yours is a credit reduction state, check out this IRS page.
+To see if yours is a credit reduction state, check out this Department of Labor (DOL) page.

 Six steps for calculating FUTA